A Linear Fractional Transformation Model and Calibration Method for Light Field Camera: Experimental results

-The distortion parameters $k_1$, $k_2$, $k_3$, $t_1$, and $t_2$ are shown in Table~\ref{tab:distcalib}.
-The distortion parameters are relatively large compared to the values reported in \cite{2022mathieu}.
-The main reason for this is that the distortion in our model is only associated with virtual point estimated by least-squares algorithm, leding to the error of least-squares algorithm accumulating in the distortion parameters.
-The distortion parameters calibration by simulation provides this point in section~\ref{sec:LFTsim}.
+The distortion parameters are reported in Table~\ref{tab:distcalib}.
+They are relatively large compared to the values reported in \cite{2022mathieu}.
+The primary reason is that the distortion in our model is associated only with the virtual image point estimated by the least-squares algorithm, causing the estimation error to accumulate in the distortion coefficients.
+The simulation-based evaluation in Section~\ref{sec:LFTsim} confirms this interpretation.